Telyl/AddedFeats/README.md

 # WrathMods-AddedFeats
-Additional feats for Pathfinder: Wrath of the Righteous
+Additional features for Pathfinder: Wrath of the Righteous

 Added the following feats:
 ```